korfriend/VizMotive-WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 The pipeline states are subject to shader compilations.
 Shader compilation will happen when a pipeline state is bound inside a render pass for the first time.
 This is required because the render target formats are necessary information for compilation, but they are not part of the pipeline state description.
 This choice was made for increased flexibility of defining pipeline states.
 However, unlike APIs where state subsets (like RasterizerDesc, or BlendStateDesc) can be bound individually, the grouping of states is more optimal regarding CPU time, because state hashes are computed only once for the whole pipeline state at creation time, as opposed to binding time for each individual state.
 This approach is also less prone to user error when the developer might forget setting any subset of state and the leftover state from previous render passes are incorrect.

-Shaders still need to be created with `GraphicsDevice::CreateShader()` in a similar to CreateTexture(), etc. This could result in shader compilation/hashing in some graphics APIs like DirectX 11.
-The CreateShader() function expects a `wiGraphics::ShaderStage` enum value which will define the type of shader:
+Shaders still need to be created with `GraphicsDevice::CreateShader()` in a similar way to CreateTexture(), etc. The CreateShader() function expects a `wiGraphics::ShaderStage` enum value which will define the type of shader:

 - `MS`: Mesh Shader
 - `AS`: Amplification Shader, or Task Shader